Skip Navigation

 Social Studies: History, Geography, Economics, State History, and Current Events.

-Spanish: Grades 1st — 8th.
+Spanish: Grades 1st – 8th.
 Vocabulary, common expressions, grammar, conversation, and culture.
-Middle school students are working toward Spanish high school credit as 8th graders.
+Middle school students are working toward Spanish high school credit as they take Spanish I in 6th grade and Spanish II in 7th grade.
 For students to receive credit, they must be enrolled as students since the 6th grade.

 Montessori Program